kushal-bhosale/marketer/README.md

 # marketer

 ## Welcome to My Portfolio
 I am Kushal Bhosale, a marketer with over 4 years of experience in the education sector.
-I have a PGP from ISB with a majors in marketing and specialization in public policy.
+I have a <span style="color: blue;">PGP from ISB</span> with a majors in marketing and specialization in public policy.
 I am keenly interested in branding, digital marketing, and Go-To-Market strategies.

 ## Overview
 This portfolio showcases a selection of my marketing and consulting projects, highlighting my approach to creating impactful campaigns and strategies.